JimColl/clusteR/README.md

 * Map and data don't wrap smoothly.
   * Fly to (when you click on a row) will sometimes cause the server to lock up.
 To fix, zoom in a bit before attempting to fly.
 * Legends can be too large for the window.
+  * Map legends are also not printed.
-* Editing the table is not fully tested
+* Editing the table is not fully tested.
-  * Shapefile editing broken
+  * Shapefile editing broken.
 * Print button works but output is gross